Logo

 Common questions about marketing on r/WebDev.

 r/WebDev currently has 1,200,000 subscribers.
-It's one of the more active communities for javascript, making it a valuable channel for reaching your target audience.
+With 15k avg daily active users daily, it is one of the more engaged communities in the tech space, making it a strong channel for reaching your target audience.

 The best posting times for r/WebDev are: Tuesday 8AM EST (Morning code review), Thursday 1PM EST (Lunch break learning), Saturday 10AM EST (Weekend projects).
 Posting during these windows increases your chances of getting early upvotes, which is how Reddit's algorithm decides whether to show your post to more people.

-Yes, but carefully. r/WebDev has 3 community rules you need to follow.
+Yes, but very carefully. r/WebDev has a very low tolerance for self-promotion.
 The key is providing genuine value first.
 Share insights, answer questions, and build a reputation before mentioning your product.
-The community respects helpful members, not salespeople.